 All adults working within the setting can provide evidence that they have achieved levels of skills and knowledge appropriate to their role and responsibilities.

-11.1.1 What levels of qualifications have been attained by adults working in the setting?
+11.1.1 What levels of qualifications have you achieved?

-- National Framework for Qualifications level indicators - Professional qualification requirements - 11.1.2 Can adults working directly with children in the setting demonstrate that they have skills and knowledge in core areas appropriate to their role and responsibilities?
+- National Framework of Qualifications

+- Professional qualification requirements

+- 11.1.2 Can you demonstrate that you have skills and knowledge in core areas appropriate to your role and responsibilities?